cguertin14/cguertin14/README.md

 Welcome to my GitHub page.
 My name is Charles, I'm from Montreal and I'm a team player.
 Currently, I'm studying Software Engineering as an undergraduate student.
 Here, I mostly work on personal and open sourced projects where I get to try new technologies and build `Cloud`-related stuff.

-🔭 I’m currently working on personal and open sourced projects that use technologies and concepts such as:
+🔭 I’m currently working on personal and open source projects that use technologies and concepts such as:
 - `Terraform`;
 - `Kubernetes`;
 - `Golang`;
-- `CI/CD`.
+- etc.

 📫 How to reach me: [charlesguertin@live.ca](mailto:charlesguertin@live.ca)